Indicators for Setting Stop losses in XAUUSD

 Parabolic SAR provides excellent exit points.

-In an upwards trend, you should close long trades when the price falls below the Parabolic SAR technical indicator
+In an upward trend, you should close long trades when the price falls below the Parabolic SAR technical indicator

-In a downward trend, you should close short trades when the price rises above the Parabolic SAR.
+In a downwards trend, you should close short trades when price rises above the Parabolic SAR.

-If you are long then the price is above the parabolic SAR, the SAR will move up every day, regardless of the direction in which the price is moving.
+If you are long then the price is above the SAR, the SAR indicator will move up every day, regardless of direction in which the price is moving.
 The amount the Parabolic SAR indicator moves up depends on amount that prices moves.

-Parabolic SAR - Indicator - Automatic Stop Loss Order & TakeProfit Order Indicator
+Parabolic SAR Indicator - Indicator - Automatic Stop Loss Order & TakeProfit Order Indicator

-Picture of parabolic SAR & how it is used
+Picture of parabolic SAR and how it is used

-Bollinger bands indicator use standard deviation as a measure of volatility.
-Since standard deviation indicator is a measure of volatility, the Bollinger bands are self-adjusting meaning they widen during periods of higher volatility and contract during periods of lower volatility.
+Bollinger Bands indicator use standard deviation as a measure of volatility.
+Since standard deviation indicator is a measure of volatility, the Bollinger bands are self-adjusting meaning they widen during periods of higher volatility & contract during periods of lower volatility.

 Bollinger Bands indicator consist of 3 bands designed to encompass the majority of a price action.
 The middle band is a basis for the intermediate term trend, typically it's a 20 period simple moving average, which also serves as a base for the upper band as well as the lower band.
 Upper band's distance & lower band's distance from the middle-band is usually determined by volatility.